Axial vector current anomaly problem without regularization in Dyson scheme: Acknowledgments

 \section{Acknowledgments}

-S-Y Li is in debt to Prof. T. T. Wu for initializing related studies which lead to the investigation on the application of the Dyson scheme, as well as for many encouraging and instructive discussions and suggestions.
+S-Y Li is in debt to Prof. T. T. Wu for initializing related studies which lead to the investigation on the application of the Dyson scheme, as well as for many encouraging and instructive discussions and suggestions including his early investigation on ABJ triangle diagrams with the most symmetric loop momentum.
 This work is supported in part by National Natural Science Foundation of China (grant Nos.
-11635009, 11775130) and the Natural Science Foundation of Shandong Province (grant No. ZR2020MA094).
+11635009, 11775130, 12275157) and the Natural Science Foundation of Shandong Province (grant No. ZR2020MA094).